rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 IF YOU DON’T HAVE A PARTNER.
 LOG OFF USER YING’s ACCOUNT AND LOG INTO THE SYSTEM AS THE USER “me”.

-THEN REPEAT THE WHOLE OF “EXECISES -1,2,3” AS THE USER “me”.
+THEN REPEAT THE WHOLE OF “EXERCISES -1,2,3” AS THE USER “me”.

 YOU MAY THEN PERFORM EXERCISE 4 BELOW.
 REPLACE ALL REFERENCES TO THE USER YING AT “serverPR” WITH - USER “me” AT serverXY (i.e. your localhost)